evanpetrack/evanpetrack.github.io/index.md

-# Welcome to my person page, currently parked
+# Welcome to my personal page, currently parked

-### Something cool will be here soon, promise!
+### Some cool stuff will be here soon, so keep an eye out!

 If you need to reach me, feel free to via email at evanpetrack [at] gmail.com!

 #### I'm building this out - check back soon!